shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/DiyaWaghmare/info.md

+1. Merge conflicts arise when there are two different changes on the same line or same section of code so Git can't tell which chnages to include and which to remove.

 Hey, my name is Diya Waghmare.
 I am a developer and student of IIIT Allahabad.
 My Github profile link is: https://github.com/diyawaghmare